French Flash Hawk

-French Flash Hawk (1987–May 4, 2016) nicknamed Bozo won four consecutive World Barrel Racing Champion titles with his owner, Kristie Peterson.
+French Flash Hawk (1987–May 4, 2016), nicknamed Bozo, won four consecutive barrel racing champion champion titles with his owner, Kristie Peterson.
 He was inducted into the ProRodeo Hall of Fame in 2018.
-Bozo was one of the mostly widely known rodeo animal athletes of his time.
+He was one of the mostly widely known rodeo animal athletes of his time.

 Early life

 French Flash Hawk, nicknamed Bozo, was born in 1987.
 He was a sorrel gelding Quarter Horse with a white blaze down his face.
-When Bozo was 2 years old, Peterson bought him for $400 from her neighbor Mike Hatfield.
+When Bozo was two years old, Peterson bought him for $400 from her neighbor Mike Hatfield.
 She came home with Bozo on Thanksgiving Day of 1989.
 Her husband Chuck gelded the stallion prior to letting Peterson start him.
 According to Peterson, Bozo's nickname originated from a circus from the sire of his dam's name.

 At first, Bozo was considered an "outlaw" when ridden in the feedlot.
 However, a bond between horse and woman formed quickly.
 She understood his need for independence and that he was more than a rodeo competitor.
 She believed he was meant to do the things he did.
-He didn't require much human attention, but he did love running the barrels.
+He did not require much human attention, but he did love running the barrels.
 Any attention he needed was with Peterson.